 Diagnosing Rett Syndrome is still a clinical process despite the genetic testing which is now available.
 This means that a doctor, geneticist or psychologist will speak to you, observe your child then make a clinical diagnosis based on the symptoms which are present.
 A clinical diagnosis is usually followed up with genetic testing to check for mutations on the MECP2 gene.
 Sometimes the diagnosis is made through observation of symptoms and confirmed by the genetic test and sometimes the testing happens first, especially in very young children who are not yet showing clear signs of the condition.

-A cure for Rett is possible.
-We fund research and forge connections between scientists, doctors and those affected by Rett to make a cure a reality.
+A cure for Rett Syndrome is possible.
+We fund research and forge connections between scientists, doctors and those affected by Rett Syndrome to make a cure a reality.